qolina/SciAssist/docs/source/development.rst

             # called on every process in DDP

 They are actually hook functions, so you can simply overwrite them as you like.

-In ``datamodules/components``, you can save some fixed properties such as the label set.

 There should be some customed functions for preprocessing which can be shared in several tasks.
 For example, the procedures for tokenization and padding of different sequence labeling tasks remain consistent.
 It will be good if you define them as an utility in [src/utils](src/utils), which may facilitates others' work.

 Then, create a ``.yaml`` in ``configs/datamodule`` to instantiate your datamodule.